Ambitious new plan taking shape at Wilyun Pools Farm

 Image of AFTER: …an alive, bio-diverse wildlife corridor like this, only 4 years after it was planted.
 Most of the native seed was picked on the farm.
 About 35 species were included in the seed mix, which was planted in 2016 using a tractor and direct seeding machine.

 AFTER: …an alive, bio-diverse wildlife corridor like this, only 4 years after it was planted.
 Most of the native seed was picked on the farm.
 About 35 species were included in the seed mix, which was planted in 2016 using a tractor and direct seeding machine.
+Images: Sylvia Leighton.

-Sylvia recognises how important it has been to come back to the farm with new ideas and new information and to farm it in different ways—not by fighting nature but by listening more intently to the messages from nature.
+Sylvia recognises how important it has been to come back to the farm with new ideas and new information and to farm it in different ways – not by fighting nature but by listening more intently to the messages from nature.

 “The great advantage Peter and I have is that we both come from farming backgrounds.
 We’ve gone away, done lots of things and learnt new skills which we have brought back into this project.
 But we are business people as well.
 You can sink thousands and thousands of dollars into a farm, fixing it up and redesigning it, but you’ve got to have cash flow; you’ve got to make money.
 You’ve got to pay your rates every year and be able to pay for the upkeep of the farm.
 The revegetated sites themselves have long-term management costs like weed and feral animal control.
 So you’ve got to have some profit,” Sylvia says.